-You will need to create many journal entries.
-Form 990 also requires “Noncash Contributions” to be itemized on Schedule M if your nonprofit checked yes on Part IV, lines 29 or 30.
+You will need to create many journal entries when accounting for these donated items to your nonprofit.
+Form 990 also requires itemized noncash contributions on Schedule M if your nonprofit checked yes on Part IV, lines 29 or 30.

 |DB||1408 Donated items – inventory||$500||Asset|

 The value given to the item should be the estimated fair value of the donated item.
 You can create an adjusted journal entry based on the value the item was sold for since that is truly the value of the donation.

 When the item is then auctioned off, the following journal entry example would be created if you sold the good for more than what you valued it at the time of donation.